5 Pregnancy Safe Teas For The Tea Lover

 An ancient herbal remedy, peppermint has more than breath-freshening qualities.
 Peppermint has been used in different civilizations for stomach issues of different kinds, from IBS to infant colic.
 Peppermint tea can be very soothing and relaxing as it calms the stomach.
 We know that, with pregnancy, comes heartburn and morning sickness, therefore this tea may be the perfect option.
 Peppermint also helps to relieve gas and bloating, as well as diarrhea, and if drank before bedtime, will alleviate muscle tension, helping you sleep better.
 L-Theanine is commonly found in green tea leafs and has been found to reduce stress.
 To find out more about L-Theanine check out this site.
 (Tip: You can even buy peppermint essential oil to relieve heartburn, however, check with your health care professional before you indulge.)

 This South African tea, sometimes referred to as red bush tea since it is cultivated from the red bush, is a caffeine-free tea that is often times given to children in South Africa and is consumed unrestricted, unlike other teas.
 This is one of the reasons why Rooibos tea is one of the safest teas to drink while pregnant.
 We love that Rooibos tea has such high anti-oxidant qualities, which help fight free radicals, which also means it is great for the skin!
 It has a high source of calcium and helps to aid in digestion and stomach issues.
 Rooibos tea, unlike other teas, actually helps your body absorb iron, an essential mineral for pregnancy and postpartum.
 (Tip: Try this tea as a coconut chai tea latte; we promise you won’t regret it!)
+More about Rooibos tea.

 Often times referred to as nettle, this “weed” of an herb is filled with so many benefits, it is unbelievable.
 Nettle tea during pregnancy is a nutrition-packed option, as it is high in magnesium, calcium and iron, which are all excellent and essential minerals to ingest during pregnancy.
 It also helps with numerous stomach issues such as IBS, constipation and bloating.
 Stinging nettle has been found to be great for other ailments too like arthritis, asthma, allergies, anemia and even prostate health in men.